Dis90/plugin.video.discoveryplus/README.md

-# plugin.video.dplaynordic
+# plugin.video.discoveryplus
-Dplay addon for Kodi
+discovery+ addon for Kodi

 # Disclaimer
 This addon is unofficial and it is not supported by Discovery Networks, so it can break at anytime.